Skip to content

 Statistical testing: Allows for a wide range of statistical analyses and tests Statistical analyses may be limited

-As you can take away from the list above, probability sampling methods aim to provide a sample that is representative of the population and allows for statistical inferences, while non-probability sampling methods are often used when representative sampling is difficult or not feasible, which risks biases and limits the generalizability of the findings.
+As you can take away from the list above, probability sampling methods aim to provide a sample that is representative of the population and allows for statistical inferences, while non-probability sampling methods are often used when representative sampling is difficult or not feasible.

 Back to Table of Contents